What is systemic contact dermatitis?

 Who gets systemic contact dermatitis?

-Systemic contact dermatitis only occurs in people who have been previously sensitized to a substance through skin contact.
+Systemic contact dermatitis only occurs in people who have been previously sensitised to a substance through skin contact.
 Most patients have a diagnosis of allergic contact dermatitis confirmed with patch testing to identify the allergen(s).
 Patients who cannot comply with allergen avoidance put themselves at risk of recurrent or sustained dermatitis or may progress to systemic contact dermatitis.

 See individual contact allergens for patch testing recommendations.